How will the NFL Draft teams work in 2020? Explaining the format changes for the & # 39; fully virtual & # 39;

 As for the format, the Draft 2020 NFL technically remains unchanged.
 The biggest differences this year are the logistics of teams making selections from remote locations (more on that below).

-There are still seven rounds and 255 picks in the 2020 NFL Draft – the Cardinals lost their fifth round by picking last year's supplemental draft, so there aren't the usual 256 picks this year.
+There are still seven rounds and 255 picks in the 2020 NFL Draft: The Cardinals lost their fifth round by making a pick in last year's supplemental draft, so there aren't the usual 256 picks this year.
 Round 1 will still be played on Thursday, April 23 starting at 8 p.m.
 ET, with Rounds 2-3 scheduled for Friday, April 24 at 7 p.m.
 ET and rounds 4-7 scheduled for Saturday, April 25 at noon ET.

 - dates: Thursday, April 23 (Round 1) | Friday, April 24 (Rounds 2-3) | Saturday, April 25 (rounds 4-7)